dibollinger/amcduke32/README.md

 ## About

-AMCDuke32 is a fork of the eduke32 engine, created to serve as a base for the AMC TC. eduke32 is based on the Duke Nukem 3D source, which was created on top of the Build engine by Ken Silverman, released under the Build license.
+AMCDuke32 is a fork of the eduke32 engine, created to serve as a base for the game "AMC Squad".
+EDuke32 is based on the Duke Nukem 3D source, which was created on top of the Build engine by Ken Silverman, released under the Build license.

 Its primary purpose is to raise engine limits and alter hardcoded game behaviour, to allow